Ear syringing at Barton House Medical Practice

 Ear Syringing/Ear Care

-If there is a buildup of wax in your ear(s) please read the following self-help guide as you may not need an appointment.
+If there is a buildup of wax in your ear(s) please read the following self-help guide.

 What is ear wax?